megatrisnaw/starwars-appium/README.md

 # Start the Appium Server:
 - appium
-# Make sure your Android device or emulator is connected:
+# Make sure Android device or emulator is connected:
 - adb devices
 # Verify that the target application is already installed on the device.
 # Install the required Python dependencies: